 Early notions of chivalry entailed loyalty to one’s liege lord and bravery in battle, similar to the values of the Heroic Age.

-Unlike lower level ‘ordinary soldiers’ who were usually killed and seen as an annoyance to many medieval knights!
-From this standpoint it appears that knights totally respected one another, a respect that they did not hold for other lower warrior classes.
+Unlike lower-levels ordinary soldiers’ who were usually killed and seen as an annoyance to many medieval knights!
+From this standpoint, it appears that knights totally respected one another, respect that they did not hold for other lower warrior classes.

 Another important rule of the medieval knight was to ‘never strike a defenseless opponent during a battle’.